June 2014 Senior Activity Calendar

 - Securities and Exchange Commission created (1934)

-Get ready for the Belmont Stakes this weekend (June 8) by making fun horses to be used as decorations for your Belmont Stakes party
+Get ready for the Belmont Stakes this weekend (June 7) by making paper horses to be used as decorations for your Belmont Stakes party.

-Set up a large white sheet in the backyard and use a projector (try to rent one from your local library) to show a movie outside on this day that the first drive-in movie theater opened.
+Set up a large, white sheet in your facility's backyard and use a projector (try to rent one from your local library) to show a movie outside on this day that the first drive-in movie theater opened.

 - Birthday: Dean Martin, singer and actor (1917)